BUYING A VILLA IN BALI GUIDE – Everything you need to know

 Short introduction about us

-Happy to have you here and to share a bit of our knowledge we gained through buying a villa in Bali.
-We are Ilse and Atiba, registered in Bali since 2021 but visited this beautiful island many times before as tourist.
+Happy to have you here and to share a bit of the knowledge we gained through buying a villa in Bali.
+We are Ilse and Atiba, registered in Bali since 2021 but visited this beautiful island many times before as tourists.
 In 2018 we decided to sell everything (including our house) in the Netherlands to start a life as Digital Nomads.
 Thanks to our blog and the video and photo content we license, we earn monthly passive income.
-But besides that we also make photos and videos for Luxury Resorts and Luxury Real Estate.
+But besides that, we also make photos and videos for Luxury Resorts and Luxury Real Estate.
 In 2022 we decided to buy a villa in Bali to have a home base again from where we can continue to travel the world.

 Now let’s dive into the most asked questions!

-- Can foreigners buy a villa in Bali?
+• Can foreigners buy a villa in Bali?

-- Can you own a villa in Bali?
+• Can you own a villa in Bali?

-- Is buying a villa in Bali a good investment?
+• Is buying a villa in Bali a good investment?

-- How to buy a villa in Bali?
+• How to buy a villa in Bali?

-- How much money do I need to buy or build a villa in Bali?
+• How much money do I need to buy or build a villa in Bali?

 Can foreigners buy a villa in Bali?